glycerine/gosimnet/README.md

 getting early feedback in now to make it as usable as possible would benefit all.

+Quality: alpha.
 The net.Conn implementation in particular is rough and ready.
-If you spot any issues, please let me know.
+The scheduler and dispatcher are pretty solid.
+If you spot any issues though, on any part, please let me know.

 ---
 Author: Jason E. Aten, Ph.D.